clemsonacm/hackpack/README.md

 6. Please use the `\acmlisting` for code listings.
 A caption and label should be specified.
 If applicable, line ranges should be specified to limit the amount of text displayed.
 7. It would be preferred if each set of sample code had some lessons learned to point out some key elements of the implementation
 8. References using BibTeX where applicable
-9. Should be "compiled" properly by pdflatex and the make
+9. Should be "compiled" properly by make
 10. Each sentence must be on a separate line.
 11. The condensed version of the hackpack should have the following removed: